Flyvs/Game/README.md

 ## PLAYING

-- supports the PS5 Controller and the Nintendo Switch Pro Controller
+- supports most controllers but the PS5 Controller or the Nintendo Switch Pro Controller works best

 ## EDITING CODE